E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Early Exit Class Means

 \subsection{Combination of Class Means with Existing Schemes}

-Performance of an existing exit scheme can be boosted by combining it with our class means mechanism.
-In this context, existing methods decide either according to the entropy of the early exit prediction \cite{branchynet}, or the largest probability value in the prediction \cite{shallowdeep}.
-In the former strategy, the input to the neural network exits early if the entropy is smaller than a threshold ${T_j}$ for Layer $j$ of the network.
-In the latter, the sample exits early if the largest probability value is greater than ${T_j}$.

-Existing methods use only ${x_j^{(i)}}$ as the input to the next layer.
-We propose feeding the class means ${c^{k}_j}$ as additional inputs to the layers, which improves the performance.
-During inference, if the ${j^{th}}$ internal classifier decides to skip to the next layer, class means are consulted.
-If class means do not approve moving on, the prediction of the ${j^{th}}$ internal classifier is returned and the input exits early.
-Hence, an input can skip to the next layer if and only if it receives approval from both the internal classifier (which can be based on any existing scheme) and our simple class means classifier.
+\eename{} can boost the performance of existing early exit schemes.
+Existing methods use only ${x_j^{(i)}}$ as the input to the internal classifiers and decide to exit early based on either the entropy of class probabilities or the largest class probability \cite{branchynet, shallowdeep}.
+We propose feeding the distances to the class means ($d^{k^{(i)}}_j$) as additional inputs to the internal classifiers by simple concatenation, which improves the performance.
+In addition, during inference, if the ${j^{th}}$ internal classifier decides to move to the next layer, \eename{} is consulted.
+If \eename{} suggests exiting early, the prediction of the ${j^{th}}$ internal classifier is returned and the input exits early.
+Hence, an input can move to the next layer if and only if it receives approval from both the internal classifier (which can be based on any existing scheme) and our simple \eename{}.